gnowland/paymo-timesheet/README.md

 # Invoice Clarity

-Find clarity and insights in your billable time.
+Gain clarity and insight from your billable time.

 ## Development